roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

  As Roger slumps down in the back seat, Ally starts the car and says:"Just so you know, you're spending the rest of the night on your knees, eating me out!"

  Fighting a smile, Roger leans his head back, closes his eyes and whispers: "Whatever you say honey!"
-Report_Story #1